The constraints of post-quantum classical gravity: CQ theory which reproduces Einstein gravity

+In the classical-quantum case, there is a similar problem in defining the Hilbert space.
+It is simple enough for us to define some preferred Hilbert space $\mathcal{H}$ and to take the field operators to act on $\mathcal{H}$.
+As an example, we could take the standard Hilbert space of free field in Minkowski space, defined by the existence of a Poincare invariant vacuum state \cite{Hollands:2014eia}.
+We could then consider classical-quantum dynamics on this Hilbert space.
+However, this arbitrary choice of Hilbert space is clearly not satisfactory.
+Nonetheless, it's important to emphasize that we can view classical-quantum dynamics, and the commutation relations \eqref{eq: commutation}, in an algebraic way -- for example by using the Heisenberg representation of classical-quantum dynamics found in \cite{oppenheim_post-quantum_2018}.

+Within this formulation, the problem of formulating an algebraic version of CQ dynamics reduces to finding the appropriate CQ version of axioms on the fields $\phi(x)$ so that they obey the CQ Heisenberg equations of motion and form a $C^*$ algebra, in which case the GNS construction can be used to define an appropriate Hilbert space.
+Since this is beyond the scope of this work, for now we view the operators acting on the Hilbert space as formal expressions, and we leave an algebraic formulation of classical-quantum dynamics as an interesting open problem for future research.

-Finally, we need to specify the classical-quantum interaction term, describing the back reaction of the quantum system on the classical degrees of freedom.
+Now we have specified the pure classical and quantum dynamics, all that remains is to specify the classical-quantum interaction term which describes the back reaction of the quantum system on the classical degrees of freedom.
 We call a specific choice of the CQ coupling a \textit{realization} of a CQ theory.
 Firstly, we demand that the first moments of the Kramers-Moyal expansion in \eqref{eq: expansion2} contain a term